 7.1 Is Mexican quinoa healthy?

-Yes, Mexican quinoa is a healthy option packed with protein, fiber, and essential vitamins.
-It is low in calories and contains beneficial nutrients, making it an excellent choice for those aiming for a balanced diet.
+Yes, Mexican quinoa is healthy.
+It’s packed with protein, fiber, and vitamins.
+It’s low in calories and gives you loads of good stuff, so it’s perfect for a balanced diet.

 7.2 Can I make Mexican quinoa ahead of time?